mswjs/interceptors/README.md

 - `XMLHttpRequest`
 - `fetch`

-Once extended, it intercepts and normalizes all requests to the _isomorphic request instances_.
-The isomorphic request is an abstract representation of the request coming from different sources (`ClientRequest`, `XMLHttpRequest`, `window.Request`, etc.) that allows us to handle such requests in the same, unified manner.
+Once extended, it intercepts and normalizes all requests to the Fetch API `Request` instances.
+This way, no matter the request source (`http.ClientRequest`, `XMLHttpRequest`, `window.Request`, etc), you always get a specification-compliant request instance to work with.

-You can respond to an isomorphic request using a Fetch API `Response` instance.
-Instead of designing custom abstractions, this library respects the Fetch API specification and takes the responsibility to coerce a single response declaration to the appropriate response formats based on the request-issuing modules.
+You can respond to the intercepted request by constructing a Fetch API Response instance.
+Instead of designing custom abstractions, this library respects the Fetch API specification and takes the responsibility to coerce a single response declaration to the appropriate response formats based on the request-issuing modules (like `http.OutgoingMessage` to respond to `http.ClientRequest`, or updating `XMLHttpRequest` response-related properties).

 ## What this library doesn't do